Former Auschwitz guard Reinhold Hanning arrives for his trial at the court in Detmold, western Germany.

 (photo credit: AFP PHOTO)

-Hanning, sounding weak, was heard only once in court when asked how he was doing by judge Anke Grudda.
-"Fine," he responded.
+He was heard only once in court in the western town of Detmold when asked how he was doing by judge Anke Grudda.

 Accused by the prosecutor's office in Dortmund as well as by 40 joint plaintiffs from Hungary, Israel, Canada, Britain, the United States and Germany, Hanning is said to have joined the SS forces voluntarily at the age of 18 in 1940.

-Although Henning wasn't directly involved in any killings at the camp, prosecutors accuse him of expediting, or at least facilitating, the slaughter in his capacity as a guard at the camp where 1.2 million people, most of them Jews, were killed.
+Although Hanning was not directly involved in any killings at the camp, prosecutors accuse him of facilitating the slaughter in his capacity as a guard at the camp where 1.2 million people, most of them Jews, were killed.